apache/apisix-ingress-controller/docs/en/latest/concepts/apisix_upstream.md

     send: 10s
 ```

-The above examples sets the connect, read and timeout to `5s`, `10s`, `10s` respectively.

-### Port Level Settings
+## Port-level settings

-Once in a while a single Kubernetes Service might expose multiple ports which provides distinct functions and different Upstream configurations are required.
+A Kubernetes service can expose multiple ports to provide distinct functions (like different protocols).
+For each of the ports, a different Upstream configuration might be required.

-In that case, you can create configurations for individual port.
+In the example below, the `foo` service exposes two ports, one using HTTP and the other gRPC.
+The Upstream service is configured to use the correct scheme for the respective ports:

 ```yaml
 apiVersion: apisix.apache.org/v2